The Best Richmond Spots for a Coffee and a Little Treat: Church Hill

 Illustration of a croissant from Sub Rosa Bakery / Laura Sant

-One of my very favorite activities at home and when traveling alike is to pop into a local café for a fancy coffee and a little treat.
-As a solopreneur who works from home, third spaces like these are a nice excuse to get dressed and emerge from my hobbit hole from time to time.
+One of my very favorite activities at home and when traveling alike is to scope out the best coffee shops and bakeries.
+Richmond is full of good options, and I like to take advantage; as a solopreneur who works from home, it’s a nice excuse to get dressed, emerge from my hobbit hole, and clear my head for a bit.
 As a former pastry cook, I love to see what the local bakers are up to.
 As a caffeine addict, a well-made coffee is one of my top joys in life.
-And as a mom, a little trip to a café is an easy, low-stakes outing with my toddler.
+As a mom, a little trip to a café is an easy, low-stakes outing with my toddler.
 (Fully indoctrinated into Little Treat Culture, he now asks to “walk to the cop-ee shop and get a COW MILK!”—emphasis his.)

 The ratings, explained: